jadenmounteer/NBS-Dummy-Data/README.md

 - The filters could be stored in JavaScript memory.
 Whenever a new page is loaded, it can check the memory to see which boxes were checked, it checks the boxes and calls the onclick function for them.
 - I could include items with dollar ammounts.
 For example, on the Harry Potter them, I could add items for sell by the weasley twins, broomsticks, etc.
 - The Javascript won't change the color of the button when I click on it.
 Instead, it will give the button a class which will be styled by the CSS.
+- We could let the user establish how many characters are in the text field.
+For example, he can change it to 75 or even 150.

+ROI
+Testing a process
+2:07.41 - Without dummy date (127 seconds)
+1:37.96 - With dummy data (97 seconds)

+We save 30 seconds per test

+If we do 5 tests a day that is 150 seconds saved
+We work 5 days a week, that is 750 seconds saved a week 52 weeks in a year would give us 39,000 seconds saved a year.
+That is 650 minutes or roughly 11 hours.